 You might be familiar with the ritual of Zakat, the act of charity that is obligatory for Muslims.
 But will it surprise you very much that it is not the only way Muslims make donations?
 One of the most popular acts of charity is Sadaqah, the topic of today’s discussion.
 This voluntary charity has assumed a significant role in the current context.
 With people suffering all across the world, governments need their people’s backing.
 And Muslims all across the globe are rising to the cause most magnificently. what is the importance of Sadaqah in relation to coronavirus?

-In this discussion, we will focus on Sadaqah, its types and most importantly the impact it can have.
+In this discussion, we will focus on Sadaqah, its types, and most importantly the impact it can have.
 We are passing through one of the toughest crises humanity has faced in a long time.
-Noble acts like Sadqah can surely be the silver lining in these dark times.
+Noble acts like Sadaqah can surely be the silver lining in these dark times.

-Simply put, Sadqah is the voluntary act of giving charity or alms.
+Simply put, Sadaqah is the voluntary act of giving charity or alms.
 But that is just the most commonly understood definition.
 Wealth is only one of the ways you can give Sadaqah.
-The main idea behind Sadqah is to give without seeking something in return, with the intention only to please Allah (SWT).
+The main idea behind Sadaqah is to give without seeking something in return, with the intention only to please Allah (SWT).

 One of the sincerest acts, Sadaqah has a lot of importance in Muslim culture.
 Not only it serves as a source of the purification of the soul, but it also helps those in dire need.

 Sadaqah in Islam